About Us

 Michelle head and shoulders

-Michelle is Community Engagement Producer & Practitioner.
+Michelle is Hook & Loop’s Company Producer.
 She is currently working on our workshop programme with community groups and visually impaired children and families.

-Michelle is based in Gloucester and is the General Manager for Gloucester Culture Trust and Your Next Move.
+Michelle is based in Gloucester and is also the General Manager for Your Next Move.
 She is also a freelance dance artist and practitioner.

 Since 2016, Michelle has worked with GDance & Art Shape, developing her interest and experience in inclusive dance practice.